REPORTING FROM WHERE WE LIVE:

 A COMMUNITY JOURNALISM COURSE

-Sign up for The Land’s free newsletter to hear about the next opportunity to apply to be in The Land’s community journalism class.
-Check out the details below.
+Sign up for The Land’s free newsletter to become familiar with our journalism!
+Check out the details about Reporting From Where We Live below.

 WHO: Taught by Charlotte Morgan, journalist and writing professor at Cleveland State University